Cephalotaxus harringtonii var. wilsoniana: Description

 The foliage is similar to true yews.
 The leaves are arranged in a "v"-shaped linear row on the stem, and on the base of the stem the leaves are arranged in a spiral.
 The foliage is a rich green when mature.
 New shoots are a bright green and darken after three to four years.

+This conifer grows up to 9 m tall with drooping branches and reddish-brown flaky bark.
+It grows in scattered populations in the woodlands of Taiwan.
+It is sometimes cultivated in local gardens.

+Its wood is light yellowish brown with dense structure and excellent quality, which can be used for construction, furniture, agricultural appliances.
+A variety of plant alkaloids can be extracted from leaves, branches, roots and seeds.

+The buds/new branches at the front end of each branch are often three.

+The stomata on the back of the leaf form two light green bands.